"On Peretz Markish and Anarchist Diasporism / Lecture at the YIVO Institute for Jewish Research"

-My second project is a study of Polish writer, philosopher, and art critic Debora Vogel (also written Dvoyre Fogel, 1900-1942).
-Deeply engaged with the artistic avant-garde, her aesthetic theory and practice anticipated postwar experimental representations of domestic temporality and women’s labor.
-In addition to the article “Circular Landscapes: Montage and Myth in Dvoyre Fogel's Yiddish Poetry” (Nashim 2019), I translated her poetry collection Manekinen (Mannequins, 1934) and organized a Vogel symposium at U-Chicago; currently, I am co-editing a special issue of In geveb: A Journal of Yiddish Studies.
-I am also co-editor (with Kenyon Zimmer) of a forthcoming volume, Freedom's Fullness: Histories of Jewish Anarchism (University of Illinois Press).
+My research has examined the Polish writer, philosopher, and art critic Debora Vogel (also written Dvoyre Fogel, 1900-1942).
+Vogel’s aesthetic theory and practice anticipated postwar experimental representations of domestic temporality and women’s labor.
+In addition to the article “Circular Landscapes: Montage and Myth in Dvoyre Fogel's Yiddish Poetry” (Nashim 2019), I translated her poetry collection Manekinen (Mannequins, 1934), organized a Vogel symposium at U-Chicago, and co-edited a special issue of In geveb: A Journal of Yiddish Studies dedicated to her work.

 Ongoing projects include a comparative study of racialization, indigeneity, and colonial education in Puerto Rico and Native American residential schools in the United States.

 I serve on the International Editorial Board for Manchester University Press' Contemporary Anarchist Studies Series.
-I have held fellowships at the Frankel Center of the University of Michigan, National Yiddish Book Center, the Joseph A. Labadie Collection, and elsewhere.
+I have held fellowships at the Frankel Center of the University of Michigan, National Yiddish Book Center, the Joseph A. Labadie Collection in Ann Arbor, and elsewhere.
 I have also worked as a muralist, community organizer, and set designer.